dail8859/LuaScript/doc/callbacks.md

 # Callbacks
 Scripts can register Lua functions as a callback when certain events take place.
-Each event type can have mulitple callbacks registered.
+Each event type can have multiple callbacks registered.
 Supported events include:

 - `OnReady()`
 - `OnChar(character)`